This post contains affiliate links. Click here to read my affiliate policy.

 Cookies for breakfast?
 You betcha!
 Especially when they are as healthy as these paleo breakfast cookies are!
 With pecans, coconut, coconut flour, and lots of cinnamon, these are like cinnamon buns in cookie form!
-Cinnamon buns were always a holiday tradition pre-paleo, and this is a much healthier way to enjoy those flavors.
+Cinnamon rolls were always a holiday tradition pre-paleo and this is a much healthier way to enjoy those flavors.

 The pecans add a slight nutty flavor and the cinnamon brings it all together.
 I especially love the creamy frosting.
 But the best part?
 These are grain-free, high-fiber, and sweetened only with raisins!
 You could probably also use dates or even figs, but my family has raisins on hand more often, so that’s what I use.

 If you like, you can add a scoop of your favorite protein powder to these.
 You can also substitute a different kind of nut for the pecans if you prefer.
 Sprinkle these paleo breakfast cookies with a bit of shredded coconut if you like!

 Make these in advance on Sunday to have as a snack throughout the week.
 You can also bring them with lunch in a lunchbox to work or school.
 The coconut flour keeps them from melting too much; so while they should be stored in the fridge, these paleo breakfast cookies are portable.